Buses replace trains between Corkickle and Whitehaven until further notice

 Additional information:

-At the end of July, Network Rail carried out assessments and surveys inside Bransty Tunnel ahead of the planned full track and drainage renewal due to take place during August and September.
+At the end of July, Network Rail carried out assessments and surveys inside Bransty Tunnel ahead of planned full track and drainage renewal that was scheduled to take place during August and September.

 After assessing the initial survey data by specialist expert engineers, Network Rail has closed Bransty Tunnel to all trains until further notice.

-The exact time frame for how long these repairs and subsequent track improvements are still being worked through.
+The exact time frame for how long these repairs and subsequent track improvements will take is still being worked on.

 Check before you travel: